Grilling is one of America's favorite pastimes. With so many options on the market, it can be difficult to decide which pellet grill is right for you.

 - Lower temperatures preclude true searing

-The Traeger Ranger Portable is perfect for those who don’t have a lot of space but still want to grill.
+The Traeger Ranger Portable Pellet Grill is perfect for those who don’t have a lot of cooking space but still want to grill.

-It features the same excellent cooking performance and quality as other Traeger pellet grills, only in a smaller size.
+It features the same excellent cooking performance and quality as other Traeger wood pellet grill products, only in a smaller size.

-The 184 square inches of porcelain-coated steel cooking surface area can fit six hamburgers or ten hot dogs with ease.
+The 184 square inches of porcelain-coated steel cooking space can fit six hamburgers or ten hot dogs with ease.

 Not only that, but this Traeger comes with a cast iron griddle so you can diversify your cooking surfaces.